jaspervanderheide/Dutch-Travel-Advices/README.md

 ### Bolivia
 * Small area should be changed

+### China
+* The region Aksai Chin shows up in the maps of both Pakistan, China and India.
+Because it is de facto governed by China, the travel advice on the China page is chosen.
+This no endorsement.

+### India
+* The region Aksai Chin shows up in the maps of both Pakistan, China and India.
+Because it is de facto governed by China, the travel advice on the China page is chosen.
+This no endorsement.

 ### Iran
 * Individual cities should be added
 * Over time has not been incoorperated yet.